lydell/dual/readme.md

 https://github.com/lydell/dual.git`).

 Then include the script into an AutoHotkey file of choice.
 That exposes the `Dual` class, which is used for configuration and setting up your dual-role keys.
-Example:

     #Include dual/dual.ahk
     dual := new Dual